A Parent's Review: Best Nintendo Wii Games for Kids Under 10

-Tangled is suitable for 5 to 10 year olds, though this depends on the child’s ability with the remote (but it’s not too hard, once the manual is read).
-My kids caught onto it pretty quickly at 6 and 8 years of age and love playing it together.
+Tangled is suitable for five to ten-year-olds, though this depends on the child’s ability with the remote (but it’s not too hard, once the manual is read).
+My kids caught onto it pretty quickly at six and eight years of age and love playing it together.
 And no, it’s not too girly for my boy, as he adores being the hero who protects his sister and finds the treasures!

 This is now considered “old” in the gaming industry, but my kids and I still can’t stop playing it, because it’s so much fun!
 A great game for parties, sleepovers and Friday night entertainment, Mario Party 8 allows four players to participate.